PhMajerus/FIGfonts/README.md

 If you want to learn more about Large Type Pieces, try `curl https://raw.githubusercontent.com/PhMajerus/Documents/main/HowTos/HowTo%20Large%20Type%20Pieces.txt`.

-This FIGfont requires the terminal to support Large Type Pieces characters to display properly, a font such as [Cascadia ≥2404.23](https://github.com/microsoft/cascadia-code) or [Iosevka ≥29.0.0](https://github.com/be5invis/Iosevka) is recommended.
+This FIGfont requires the terminal to support Large Type Pieces characters to display properly, a font such as [Cascadia ≥2404.23](https://github.com/microsoft/cascadia-code), [Cozette ≥1.27.0](https://github.com/slavfox/Cozette), or [Iosevka ≥29.0.0](https://github.com/be5invis/Iosevka) is recommended.

 ### phm-largetype